semeyon/JsLocks/README.md

         FetchNewAjaxContentAndReplaceMyMainContent();
     }, 20);

-The default priority of jobs is 10.
-The lower the value, higher the priority.
-(If you're asking why not the other way, which you should, as it just wouldn't make sense to reverse the natural thinking process, it CAN easily be done to make more semantic sense, but that'd mean an extra sort, or not to use the native Javascript sort function without another sorting reference.
-While it may not be a big deal, I'd prefer to maximize the performance.
-But help yourself with the internal prioritizeQueue function to implement your own.
+The default priority of jobs is 0.
+The higher the value, higher the priority.

 Priority values example: